jeremytammik/tbc/a/1824_adjust_wall_location.md

 <img src="img/adjust_wall_locationcurve_curve_error.png" alt="Adjust wall LocationCurve curve error" title="Adjust wall LocationCurve curve error" width="600"/> <!-- 840 -->
 </center>

-This seems like an unexpected behavior.
+This seems like an unexpected behaviour.
 The window is now located outside the wall, although the wall has moved only about 3 mm.
 Is this a bug?

-If I use the second macro `ShiftWall`, which just calls `wall.LocationCurve.Move` to create an equivalent translation comparable to the former marco, the result is fine.
+If I use the second macro `ShiftWall`, which just calls `wall.LocationCurve.Move` to create an equivalent translation comparable to the former macro, the result is fine.

 Is there any method to adjust the length of the wall except resetting the `wall.LocationCurve.Curve` by creating a new curve using `Line.CreateBound`?
 That would solve our issue as well.